cicd-hackathon-stgt/docs/README.md

 * do runners cover all OSes that you need (i.e. Windows, Mac)
 * can runners easily be set up (with your build tools)
 * are environments separated (each tech stack has its own runner)
+* do jobs survive a restart of the master

 Pipelines